elmerrgarcia/BookstoreChatbot/README.md

 # BookstoreChatbot
-An activity for my Courser Course
+An activity for my Coursera Course

+Project Title: Coursera Bookstore Chatbot

+Brief Description: Exercise for my course.

+Team Members: Elmer Garcia.

+Initial Goals: To be familiar with Git and Github